8 Tips to Better Manage Employee Time Off During the Holiday Season

 - A company-catered meal during their shift

-Whatever you do, just make sure it makes your employees feel appreciated for working during the holidays.
+Whatever you do, make your employees feel appreciated for working during the holidays.

 Get Ahead on Holiday Time Management

-With these eight tips, we believe you’ll be ready to tackle every request that comes your way and make the holidays a happy season for all of your employees.
+With these eight tips, we believe you’ll be ready to tackle every request that comes your way and make the holidays a happy season for all your employees.
+Simplify managing time off for your staff with BambooHR.